leohermet1/FBA_Clustering/README.md

 You have to enter the paths of the directory where all the mat files of the patients are stored (centric solution, array of solution and euclidean distances).

 This script will sort the solution points of each patient by their Euclidean distance to the centric solution point, crop to the lowest dimension to get a tensor, compute ICA and sort the components (feasible solutions) to the centric solution point found previously.
+It will also save the distribution of the number of patients that did not converge (for different number of components) as svg file.

 OPTIONS :
 ```